National Highway 520 (India)

 National Highway 215 (NH 215) is an Indian National Highway entirely within the state of Orissa.

-In Orissa it covers 348 km
+In Orissa it used to covers 348 km This highway is also known as Rimuli-Rajamunda-Barkote Road.
+Rimuli-Rajamunda 105 km stretch is now NH520 & Rajamunda-Barkote stretch is NH143.
+NH143 is now Ranchi-Rourkela-Barkote Highway.

 The highway is maintained by National Highways Authority of India.
 National Highway 215 or (NH 215) is a National Highway that links the Panikoili to the town of Rajamunda It runs for a distance of 348 km (216 mi).